This tutorial is outdated and doesn't work anymore.

 Step 1: Login to your Linux Machine using Putty.

-Step 2: cd into some directory or folder where you want the file to be downloaded.
+cd into some directory or folder where you want the file to be downloaded.

 Step 3: Now enter below commands one by one to download the file from Google Drive.
 Make sure to replace the FILE_ID in first command with the actual ID of the file like shown above, and replace the FILE_NAME in second command with the name of the file (You can use any name, for example: serverfiles.zip).